mohdalways/mohdalways/README.md

-- 👋 Hi, I’m @mohdalways
+- 👋 Hi, I’m mohd ameen
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Github
-- 📫 How to reach me ...

-mohdalways/mohdalways is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+<pre>I made this project just for learn
+and develop my skill,
+ it allows you to create nice
+and simple GitHub Readme files that you can copy/paste and use in your profile.</pre>